EDITING THE MANGNIFICENT AMBERSONS

 In the Wise version, Wise eliminated both Herrmann’s music as well as the last section concerning death in another attempt to lighten the film.
 But Wise left, in the earlier part of the scene, the reference to the town changing and a hint of one of the important themes in Welles’ rough cut (the changing town) that Wise carefully pared away.

 On the surface there isn’t much to this scene.
-It’s the late summer evening after the factory visit and George’s and Lucy’s buggy ride.
+It’s the late summer and the evening following the factory visit and George’s and Lucy’s buggy ride.
 After a short shot of the activity on the street as seen from the side porch—mostly carriages and bicycles and a rare auto, the camera cuts to a reverse shot for a 6 minute single take-single-angle shot of the porch.
 On the Mansion’s side porch sometime after dinner Fanny is in her rocking chair.
-Across the porch from her is Isabel while George sits on the porch steps, so lost in his thoughts, he isn’t paying any attention to the two woman’s casual conversation.
+Across the porch from her is Isabel while George sits on the porch steps dressed in his formal dinner clothes.
+George is so lost in his thoughts, he isn’t paying any attention to the two woman’s casual conversation.
+As the audience watches the three, they hear the movement on the street.
 This single-take, one camera-position six minute scene is an absolutely audacious piece of filmmaking.
-As the audience watches the three, they hear the movement on the street.
 The simplicity of the scene belies its density in terms of character exposition.

-Earlier, during the kitchen scene, Fanny was beginning to put things together as to where Eugene’s real romantic interest lie but it was during the factory visit that Fanny finally realizes that it’s Isabel, and not her, who holds Eugene’s real interest.
-So, sitting in her rocking chair discussing Eugene’s business and the ride they took in his car earlier in the day – because she feels spurned – in a snide way Fanny wishes both the man’s business and life’s work ill.
-Then, after Isabel walks inside the house Fanny isn’t content to disparage just Eugene but expresses her ire towards Isabel by disparaging her sister-in-law to George with regard to Isabel probably no longer wearing mourning for Wilber.
-This complaint falls on deaf ears as George, involved in his own problems, quickly dismisses Fanny’s comment and in a huff, Fanny walks into the house.
+Earlier, during the kitchen scene, Fanny was beginning to put things together as to where Eugene’s romantic interest really lie but it was during the factory visit that Fanny finally concludes Isabel holds Eugene’s real interest and not her.
+So, sitting in her rocking chair discussing Eugene’s business and the ride they took in his car earlier in the day–because she feels spurned–in a snide way Fanny wishes both the man’s business and his life’s work ill.
+Then, after Isabel walks inside the house Fanny isn’t content to disparage just Eugene but expresses her ire towards Isabel by disparaging her sister-in-law to George with regards to Isabel probably no longer wearing mourning clothes for Wilber.
+This complaint falls on deaf ears as George, involved in his own problems, quickly dismisses Fanny’s comment and, in a huff, Fanny walks into the house.
 Not until I read this scene did I realize to what degree Fanny was both narcotic and a narcissist and to what degree Fanny hid her real self under a false veneer.
-In short, Fanny was a phony.
+In short, Fanny was an emotionally immature phony.

 The scene also contrasted the personalities of Fanny and Isabel—the latter with a positive view of people and life and the former with a view solely determined by her neurotic, emotional needs.
 The scene also provides clear evidence why Eugene is in love with one and not the other.
 Isabel, surprised by Fanny’s take on Eugene and his business has nothing but good things to say about both.
 Even watching the town gossip, Mrs. Johnson across the street at her bedroom window with a pair of binoculars “spying”, she doesn’t disparage the woman but is only amused.
-Thus, Isabel shows herself to everything that Eugene believes her to be.
+Thus, Isabel shows herself to be everything that Eugene believes her to be.
+Compared to Fanny, Isabel is genuine.

 Regarding George, it is only after Isabel and Fanny enter the house and the single-shot-take ends that we see what he is brooding about through the use of two fantasies.
-Since the same George of the FOTA, couldn’t get his way with Lucy who has spurned his proposal, George has a fantasy more appropriate to a 14 year old as he images Lucy spurning her father instead of George and, on her knees, begs George’s forgiveness by telling him that he is absolutely right.
+Since the same George of the FOTA, couldn’t get his way with Lucy who has spurned his proposal, George has a fantasy more appropriate to a 14 year old as he images Lucy spurning her father instead of George and, on her knees, begging for George’s forgiveness by telling him that he is absolutely right.
 It doesn’t take George long to see the absurdity of this.
 Then moving to the opposite extreme, George imagines a second fantasy; Lucy on her porch surrounded by suiters.
 In a fit of jealousy, George stands, paces the porch, repeatedly calling these imaginary suiters “Riff-Raff” and marches into the house in a fit of temper.
+All of this is of course in his imagination.

 At this point in Welles rough cut this scene as well as the excavation scene have given the audience an insight into George’s inability to accept change, his use of denial as a coping mechanism; all of which give explanation to his childish outburst at the dinner table as well as his inability to accept that his mother might marry Eugene because if that ever happened – as he sees it – his world as he knows it would cease to exist.
 Thus from a psychological point of view all of George’s extreme actions make perfect sense.